 Rain Shadow Meats is a full service butchery featuring all local meats, house made Charcuterie, and a custom curing room.
-We are centrally located in the Melrose Market at the base of Capitol Hill and in the historic Pioneer Square in downtown Seattle.
+We are centrally located in the Melrose Market at the base of Capitol Hill in Seattle.

 Our mission is to bring back the local neighborhood butcher with an emphasis on whole animal butchery, education, and the creation of community.
 We work with local farms to provide farmers with a means to reach the public through our customers and to guarantee the highest quality products.
 Rain Shadow Meats will promote education and customer service by offering classes in meat and butchery, custom cuts, and special orders.
 Please ask if you have a personal request.